 Bad taste in the mouth, including having a metallic, blood-like, ammonia, and other odd tastes in the mouth are often symptoms of anxiety disorder, including generalized anxiety disorder, social anxiety disorder, panic disorder, and others.

-To see if anxiety might be playing a role in your anxiety symptoms, rate your level of anxiety using our free one-minute instant results Anxiety Test or Anxiety Disorder Test.
+To see if anxiety might be playing a role in your anxiety symptoms, rate your level of anxiety using our free one-minute instant results Anxiety Test, Anxiety Disorder Test, or Hyperstimulation Test.
 The higher the rating, the more likely it could be contributing to your anxiety symptoms, including having a bad taste in the mouth.

 This article explains the relationship between anxiety and having bad, tinny, metallic, ammonia, or other unusual tastes in the mouth.